bsempir0x65/CTF_Writeups/VU_Cyberthon_2023/README.md

 # <a name="Forensics here we come"></a>Forensics here we come

-This Write up is more in an form of an dairy entry for the day rather a clear solution description for each task.
-Reason for that is quite simple.
-Once we started the CTF we went along doing mostly only the Forensics tasks.
-But maybe this helps someone to get an idea what we did and what we found.
-Also it is tuff to say in which order we did the CTF Questions so please be aware, that you might want to use the search function.
+So basically, we didn't really follow a structured approach to the CTF and instead focused mostly on the Forensics tasks.
+This write-up is more like a diary entry of what we did and what we found.
+We can't really say in which order we tackled the tasks, so you might want to use the search function if you're looking for something specific.
+Hopefully, our experience will help someone out there!

 So we started the ctf by looking in the first Forensic task and saw a little story tied to it + an image file + a recommended tool set by the creators of the CTF for reference this was the provided tool set:

 <img src="https://raw.githubusercontent.com/bsempir0x65/CTF_Writeups/main/VU_Cyberthon_2023/img/ctf_tool_set.png" alt="ctf_tool_set" width="50%" height="50%">

-Funny part, we used during the task none of these tools ヽ(o＾▽＾o)ノ.
-Reason for that is that [Autopsy](https://www.autopsy.com/) has kind of all built in what the different tools provide.
-BUT we really appreciate that the creator of the ctf provided a basic tool set which you can use to solve all questions.
-Thanks for that.
-Also what we used as a base was a [Flare VM](https://github.com/mandiant/flare-vm), so we were prepared.
+So the funny part is that we didn't actually use any of the tools provided during the task ヽ(o＾▽＾o)ノ.
+We found that [Autopsy](https://www.autopsy.com/) pretty much had everything built-in that the different tools provided.
+However, we really appreciate the fact that the creator of the CTF provided a basic tool set that can be used to solve all the questions.
+Thanks for that!
+We also used a [Flare VM](https://github.com/mandiant/flare-vm) as our base, so we were well-prepared.

 Then we saw that the other questions to forensics were all connected to the image and the image is 2.6 gig big which took a bit of time for us, so we let it run and went to the first OSINT question